Deltaximity/portfolio-v4/portfolio-v4/src/data/content/hotspot-app.md

 # Design and Development Process

 ## Planning

+During the planning phase, we had to decide which frameworks to use.

+---

 Describe the initial planning and brainstorming process.
 Mention any frameworks or methodologies used, such as Agile or Lean UX.

 ## Design